I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfusb/ns-wdfusb-_wdf_usb_pipe_information.md

 ## Members

+`Size`

+The size, in bytes, of this structure.

+`MaximumPacketSize`

+The maximum packet size, in bytes, that the pipe's endpoint is capable of sending or receiving.

+For high-speed isochronous endpoints, the received <b>MaximumPacketSize</b> value includes the number of bytes that can be transferred in additional transactions, if the endpoint supports them.

 `EndpointAddress`

 The address of the endpoint on the USB device.
 For more information about endpoint addresses, see the USB specification.